 Knowing where food comes from and how to act on it

-In order to change food systems and look for potential sustainable solutions it is crucial we look at the production, processing, distribution and consumption of food.
-By performing Life Cycle Assessments (LCA) organizations are able to know exactly where the hotspots of the biggest environmental impact within a product’s supply chain are and can make sure they act accordingly.
+In order to change food systems and look for potential sustainable solutions, it is crucial we look at the production, processing, distribution, and consumption of food.
+By performing Life Cycle Assessments (LCA) organizations are able to know exactly where the biggest hotspots of environmental impact within a product’s supply chain are.
+And can make sure they act accordingly.

 Are you interested in how your company could reduce its environmental impact?
 Have a talk with Luc Hillege, one of our Environmental Specialists by simply filling out the form below.